patrickarlt/dev-summit-2019-talks/js-for-geographers/presentation.md

 ## The JavaScript Language

-Updates every year.
+JavaScript (the language) updates every year.

-2015 had LOADS of new features and established most modern JavaScript
+2015 had LOADS of new features and established most of modern JavaScript.

 <aside class="notes">
   (Pat)